California Lemon Law News + Info

 How do I know if my Bronco Sport or Maverick is under recall?

-Ford Bronco Sport and Maverick owners under recall should have received mailed notification for at least one of these open recalls.
-However, if you have not received a mailed notice, there are other ways to confirm if your vehicle is under recall.
+Ford Bronco Sport and Maverick owners under recall should have received a mailed notification for at least one of these open recalls.
+However, if you have not received a mailed notice about the Ford recall for your Bronco Sport or Maverick vehicles, there are other ways to confirm if it is affected.

-1. Contact Ford’s customer service department (1-866-436-7332) and ask a customer service representative to confirm if your vehicle has been recalled.
+1. Contact Ford’s customer service department at 1-866-436-7332 and ask a customer service representative to confirm if your vehicle has been recalled.
 You may be asked to supply your vehicle identification number (VIN).

 2. Use NHTSA’s Recall Search Tool and type your VIN into the search bar.
 The results will display the number of unrepaired recalls associated with your vehicle.

-If your Ford Bronco Sport or Maverick has stalling issues that have yet to be resolved, schedule an appointment with your local dealership.
+If your Ford Bronco Sport or Maverick is experiencing stalling issues that have not been resolved, schedule an appointment with your local dealership.

 What should I do if my Bronco Sport or Maverick is recalled?

-Follow the instructions on your recall notice.
+Follow the instructions on your Ford Maverick or Ford Bronco Sport recall notice.
 Your mailed safety recall notice will describe the vehicle issue, associated risks, and, if a remedy is available, how to request a repair service.
 It is recommended that you schedule a recall-related repair service as soon as possible to avoid incurring further mechanical issues with your vehicle.

 How to schedule a battery repair service